KonstantinGeist/hammer/doc/conventions.md

 * Cover everything with tests.
 * Never use global state: it should be possible to create as many runtimes per process as one wishes.
 * Always place a copyright header at the top of every file.
-* For interfaces, implement ease-to-use wrappers (which deal with selecting the function pointer and passing "this" to it).
+* For interfaces, implement easy-to-use wrappers (which deal with selecting the function pointer and passing "this" to it).
   Always validate arguments in the implementations themselves, not the wrappers.
 Such pointers should be in the same translation unit for possible inlining.